 The Variant Map for line 65 of "The Miller's Tale" shows an odd distribution in which Ellesmere agrees with the b group (Cx1, Ne, He, and Tc2) against both Hengwrt and Christ Church.
-Our experience is that these three manuscripts (El, Hg, and Ch) form a compact trio that often appears with other O witnesses and, since silk/grene are not readings that arise simply by mistake, we might want to explore them further (see figure 6).
-VBase can retrieve answers to highly sophisticated questions, which might help us understand whether there is more to this place of variation.
+Our experience is that these three manuscripts (El, Hg, and Ch) form a compact trio that often appears with other O witnesses and, since silk/grene are not readings that arise simply by mistake, further exploration is required (see figure 6).
+VBase can retrieve answers to highly sophisticated questions, which might contribute to the assessment of whether there is more to this place of variation.